top of page

 Rejecting rejection

-Given the eccentricity of Judeo-Christian relations during this period, it is worth considering why educated Jews may have struggled to remain amicable with Christians without analysis resorting to polemical images about the former (deicide, pride, stubbornness etc.) or latter (aggressive, ignorant etc.).
+Given the eccentricity of Judeo-Christian relations during this period, it is worth considering why educated Jews and Christians struggled to remain amicable without analysis resorting to polemical images about the former (as fonts of deicide, pride, stubbornness etc.) or latter (as aggressive, polytheist, ignorant grunts etc.).

 Christianity started as a type of Hellenistic Judaism which had to wrestle at an early stage with purely gentile forms of Christianity that could be fruitful (orthodoxy uses Greek diction to express mystery in a particularly refined manner) but also culturally antagonistic.